Import API

 AttributeTypeRequiredDescription

-new_namestringnoName of the new project.
+new_namestringNoName of the new project.
 Also used as the new path so must not start or end with a special character and must not contain consecutive special characters.
-Between GitLab 15.1 and GitLab 16.9, the project path was copied from Bitbucket instead.
+In GitLab 16.9 and earlier, the project path was copied from Bitbucket instead.
 In GitLab 16.10, the behavior was changed back to the original behavior.

 curl --request POST \